 Ten discoveries from giving up alcohol for Lent

 You needn’t be religious to be giving up alcohol for Lent.
+Here are ten reasons to take a break from drinking.

 “Well because there is a supportive culture of abstinence around in Lent that makes it a bit easier.
 That means you can go to a party and say you’re not drinking because it’s Lent, and no-one will say “Oh go on, just one”.
 They might think, “I didn’t know SHE was religious”, but they won’t force a glass of Pinot Grigio into your hand.”